-Watch Oil States International's (NYS: OIS) earnings report to see if it can beat analyst expectations for the fifth consecutive quarter.
-The company will unveil its latest earnings on Monday, August 1.
+Investors are on the edge of their collective seats, hoping that Oil States International (NYS: OIS) will top analyst expectations for the fifth consecutive quarter.
+The company will unveil its latest earnings on Thursday, February 16.
 Oil States International, through its subsidiaries, is a provider of specialty products and services to oil and gas drilling and production companies throughout the world.

 What analysts say:

 Buy, sell, or hold?: Analysts are very bullish on this stock, unanimously backing it as a buy.
 Analysts like Oil States International better than competitor Dril-Quip overall.
 Four out of nine analysts rate Dril-Quip a buy compared to 11 of 11 for Oil States International.
 That rating hasn't budged in three months as analysts have remained unchanged in their opinion of the stock.

 Revenue Forecasts: On average, analysts predict $965.3 million in revenue this quarter.
 That would represent a rise of 38.5% from the year-ago quarter.